pedroiff0/pedroiff0/README.md

 # Hello, I'm Pedro Henrique (pedroiff0) 👋

 I am a Computer Engineering student, interested in Astrophysics and Computing.
-Currently focused on learning programming and developing basic AI projects and academic systems of l[...]
+Currently focused on learning programming and developing basic AI projects and academic system

 ---